 Allie is a GPIBS Ph.D. student in the Biochemistry and Molecular Biology track.
-She is a 4th year student in the laboratory of Dr. Grover Paul Miller.
+She is a fourth year student in the laboratory of Dr. Grover Paul Miller.

-She graduated from Henderson State University in 2017 with a Honors Bachelors of Science in Biochemistry and a minor in Biology, and she received a regulatory sciences certification from the UAMS Department of Environmental and Occupational Health in Spring 2020.
+She graduated from Henderson State University in 2017 with an Honors Bachelor of Science degree in Biochemistry and a minor in Biology, and she received a regulatory sciences certification from the UAMS Department of Environmental and Occupational Health in Spring 2020.

 Research Interest Statement